mk-fg/convergence/README.md

    - Supress unhandled non-critical JS errors here and there, mostly to keep JS console clean.

+   - TODO: Some certificates doesn't seem to work even as exceptions in the client - probably name validation or something - work around that - it should be always possible to access the site - no exceptions there.

    - TODO: Checkbox for option to always query enabled localhost notaries first.

    - TODO: Make hardcoded check timeouts configurable.